History of the Portland Trail Blazers: Nicknamed The "Jail Blazers"

-The Patterson/Nash era
+2003–2004: The Patterson/Nash era

-Steven Patterson and general manager John Nash joined the organization began to rebrand the franchise in hopes of cleaning up the teams image after the several instances of misconduct and aggression from the players.
+Steven Patterson and general manager John Nash joined the organization began to rebrand the franchise in hopes of cleaning up the team's image after the several instances of misconduct and aggression from the players.
 A "25 point pledge" was announced to fans as a standard they'd be held to; code of conduct with 25 steps the organization would take to promote sportsmanship.
 The Blazers' draft pick that year was Travis Outlaw, the son of a police officer, which was suspected to be an aid in rebranding the team.

 In the 2003–04 season, Bonzi Wells cussed out Cheeks during practice, which led to a suspension.
 He was soon traded to the Memphis Grizzlies for Wesley Person and a first-round pick.
-In an interview with the Oregonian, Rasheed Wallace claimed that the NBA exploited African American players after the media nicknamed the teams the "Jailblazers".
+In an interview with the Oregonian, Rasheed Wallace claimed that the NBA exploited African American players after the media nicknamed the team the "Jailblazers".
 Wallace's claims were denounced by the team, and the league.

 Drafted in 2003 by the Trail Blazers, Travis Outlaw played for Portland until 2010.

 During the season, point guard Jeff McInnis was sent to Cleveland with Ruben Boumtje-Boumtje for forward Darius Miles.
 Wallace was sent to the Atlanta Hawks along with Person for forward Shareef Abdur-Rahim, center Theo Ratliff and Dan Dickau.
 The team ended the season with a 41–41 record and missed the playoffs for the first time since 1981.
 The Blazers' had 21 straight playoff appearances was the second longest in the NBA, behind the 76ers's 22 consecutive playoff appearances.

 2004–2005

 The team selected Sebastian Telfair, a high-school player from New York City, with its first draft pick.
 The team also selected two European players, Viktor Khryapa and Sergei Monia, with later picks, as well as Korean center Ha Seung-Jin in the second round.
 Three players—Darius Miles, Ratliff, and Zach Randolph—were given large contract extensions in the summer of 2004.
 Dale Davis was traded to the Golden State Warriors for also-disgruntled guard Nick Van Exel, and center Joel Przybilla was signed to a free agent contract.

 Darius Miles played for the Trail Blazers from 2004 to 2006.
 He was on the team's roster until he was waived in 2008.

 When the season started, the starting lineup consisted of Ratliff, Randolph, Abdur-Rahim, Stoudamire, and Anderson.
 For the early part of the season, the team played mostly a .500 record and could not win a game for more than 2 consecutive games.
 Multiple players suffered injuries, Anderson, Abdur-Rahim, and Randolph, who missed several games.
-In addition, the teams home facility filed for bankruptcy became a major distraction for the franchise.
+In addition, the team's home facility filed for bankruptcy became a major distraction for the franchise.
 Television ratings also fell through.

 On March 2, 2005, Cheeks was fired and replaced on an interim basis by director of player personnel Kevin Pritchard.
 More playing time was given to a cast of young players including Telfair, Travis Outlaw, Khryapa, Przybilla, and Ha.
 The team qualified for the lottery.